Lion of the Desert: Plot

-Despite their bravery, the Libyan Arabs and Berbers suffered heavy losses, because their relatively primitive weaponry was no match for mechanised warfare; despite all this, they continued to fight and managed to keep the Italians from achieving complete victory for 20 years.
-Graziani was only able to achieve victory through deceit, deception, violation of the laws of war and human rights, and by the use of tanks and aircraft.
+Despite their bravery, the Libyan Arabs and Berbers suffer heavy losses, because their relatively primitive weaponry is no match for mechanised warfare; despite all this, they continue to fight and manage to keep the Italians from achieving complete victory for 20 years.
+Graziani is only able to achieve victory through deceit, deception, violation of the laws of war and human rights, and by the use of tanks and aircraft.

-Omar Al-Mokhtar shows great perseverance and wisdom in leading the resistance movement.
+Omar Al-Mukhtar shows great perseverance and wisdom in leading the resistance movement.
 He enters into negotiations with the Italians to liberate Libya, but never reaches a deal with them because they pretend to negotiate only to win time.
-They ask him for significant concessions and promise him some materialistic rewards to end the resistance movement, but Al-Mukhtar never accepts any of that, even after they captured him.
-They hang him in public to show the Libyans that resisting them is useless, but the resistance does not stop with his death.
+They ask him for significant concessions and promise him some materialistic rewards to end the resistance movement, but Al-Mukhtar never accepts any of that, even after they capture him.
+They hang him in public to show the Libyans that resisting them is useless, but the resistance does not stop with Al-Mukhtar's death.

-Despite the Libyans' lack of modern weaponry, Graziani recognized the skill of his adversary in waging guerrilla warfare.
-In one scene, Mukhtar refuses to kill a defenseless young officer, instead giving him the Italian flag to bring home to Italy.
-Mukhtar says that Islam forbids him to kill captured soldiers and demands that he only fight for his homeland, and that Muslims are taught to hate war itself.
+Despite the Libyans' lack of modern weaponry, Graziani recognizes the skill of his adversary in waging guerrilla warfare.
+In one scene, Al-Mukhtar refuses to kill a defenseless young officer, instead giving him the Italian flag to bring home to Italy.
+Mukhtar says that Islam forbids him from killing captured soldiers and demands that he only fight for his homeland, and that Muslims are taught to hate war itself.

 In the end, Mukhtar is captured and tried as a rebel.
 His lawyer, Captain Lontano, states that since Mukhtar had never accepted Italian rule, he cannot be tried as a rebel and instead must be treated as a prisoner of war (which would save him from being hanged).
-The judge rejects this, and the film ends with Mukthar being publicly executed by hanging.
+The judge rejects this assertion, and the film ends with Mukthar being publicly executed by hanging.